 Asian Rice Noodle Salad

-This is the salad that I’m always ogling when I head to potlucks.
-But I’ve never tried making it on my own for fear that I couldn’t pull off a real food version that would satisfy.
+This is the salad that I'm always ogling when I head to potlucks.
+But I've never tried making it on my own for fear that I couldn't pull off a real food version that would satisfy.
 Thankfully, Lisa Leake, author of the 100 Days of Real Food blog and cookbook, has crafted one for me.
-This salad is crunchy and delicious and, with its cabbages, carrots, cilantro and honey, a perfect pick for a warm fall day.
-Or, you know, a potluck.
-Lisa has a new cookbook out: 100 Days of Real Food: Fast and Fabulous and this recipe is in it.
-I’ve made a few changes to the version I’m making at my house, which is the one I’ve printed below.
+This salad is crunchy and delicious and, with its cabbages, carrots, cilantro, and honey, a perfect pick for a warm fall day.
+I've made a few changes to the version I'm making, which is the one I've printed below.

 Ingredients